ItsAJ517/maths-journal/2025/May 2025/11-05-2025 - Geometry questions practice.md

   - However, the mark scheme had different method, where you identify each triangle can be split up into 4 equilateral triangles of side one.
   - This method is definitely more efficient.

+- Q11
+  - The method to solve this question was to draw a separate triangle, which I didn't think of doing.
+  - I got this question wrong as I restricted my thinking to the diagram.

+Next time, I will:

+    Look for the most efficient ways to solve problems Make my own diagrams based on the ones provided